nus-cs2103-AY2223S1/ip/docs/README.md

 ## Usage
 Notes about the command format:
-- Words in brackets `()` refer to fields that require the respective input from the user
+- Words in brackets `()` refer to fields that are **compulsory** and require the respective input from the user
-- Words in square brackets `[]` are optional fields
 - Fields that require a date input should be in one of the following formats:
   - `yyyy-MM-dd`
   - `dd-MMM-yyyy`
   - `dd/MM/yyyy`
+- Fields that require a time input should be in the 2400 time format eg. `1800` or `0230`
 - Index fields refer to the specific index of the task in the current list

 ### `load` - Load a data file